krdlange/arcadia/README.md

 # Arcadia

-A platform for gamers to view game information and to keep track of their gaming activities.
+A web application that helps gamers find & discover new games, save them to their personal collection, and track their progress and ratings within the app.

 ## Setup

 ### Dependencies

+Arcadia is built using React.js, Express.js Node.js, MySQL, Rawg.io API and Bootstrap.

+### Front-end:

-* Run npm install in project directory.
+* Run`npm install` in project directory.
 This will install server-related dependencies such as express.
-* cd client and run npm install.
+* `cd client` and run `npm install`.
 This will install client dependencies (React).

-### Database Prep
+### Database:

-* Access the MySQL interface in your terminal by running mysql -u root -p
+* Access the MySQL interface in your terminal by running `mysql -u root -p`
 * Create a new database called arcadia
 * Add a .env file to the project folder of this repository containing the MySQL authentication information for MySQL user.
 For example: